Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 Use a schema to define what your <br> GraphQL API can provide.

-Strong typing of data provide allows for introspection.
+Strong typing of data allows for introspection.

 <!-- > -->

-## GraphQL and Express
+## GraphQL 😎 and Express 🚂

 Today we will look at a simple example implementing GraphQL with Express.
 This is important since it puts GraphQL in a context that you have experience with.